aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsb-to-ett/_index.md

 ---
 title: C# XLSB to ETT - XLSB to ETT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSB to ETT in C#.
-C# Convert XLSB to ETT saveformat.
-C# XLSB to ETT format.
-Save XLSB to ETT C#.
+Convert XLSB to ETT quickly and easily with Aspose.Cells.
+C# XLSB to ETT.
+C# Save XLSB to ETT.
+Save XLSB as ETT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSB to ETT in C#., C# XLSB to ETT saveformat., XLSB to ETT C#., C# Convert XLSB to ETT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSB to ETT in C#., Save XLSB to ETT using C#., C# XLSB to ETT saveformat., XLSB to ETT Converter., C# Save XLSB as ETT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}